Run (Indian TV series): Synopsis

 Run is a thriller drama on Sun TV.
-The story is about Shakthi, faces enemies in his life.
+The story is about Shakthi (Krishna Raghunandan), faces enemies in his life.

-Divya returns from her abroad education and takes up the rein of her father's nursing home.
+Divya (Sharanya Turadi / Chaya Singh) returns from her abroad education and takes up the rein of her father's nursing home.
 She adores her father and is devastated to find him in a financial crisis.
-Shakthi, an employee of an automobile company lives with his sister's family, who mean the world to him.
-He is engaged to Caroline, the love of his life.
-Unfortunately, Divya's father and Sakthi's fiancée go missing on the same day and later found dead.
-Watch how Divya and Shakthi's common motive and probe to unravel the mysterious deaths, bring their hearts closer.
-Divya, a hard-working and smart woman from a rich family, realises that her father is facing problems.
-A series of events leads her to Shakthi, who is straightforward and despises affluent people.
+Shakthi (Krishna Raghunandan), an employee of an automobile company lives with his sister's family, who mean the world to him.
+He is engaged to Caroline (Navya Swamy), the love of his life.
+Unfortunately, Divya's father (Nizhalagal Ravi) and Sakthi (Krishna Raghunandan)'s fiancée go missing on the same day and later found dead.
+Watch how Divya (Sharanya Turadi / Chaya Singh)and Shakthi (Krishna Raghunandan)'s common motive and probe to unravel the mysterious deaths, bring their hearts closer.
+Divya (Sharanya Turadi / Chaya Singh), a hard-working and smart woman from a rich family, realises that her father is facing problems.
+A series of events leads her to Shakthi (Krishna Raghunandan), who is straightforward and despises affluent people.